Ron Villone: New York Yankees

+In December 2005, the Marlins traded Villone to the New York Yankees for left-hander Ben Julianel.
+The Yankees also paid the entirety of his $2 million salary.
 On February 13, 2007 he was signed to a minor league deal with the New York Yankees.
-During spring training in 2007, Ron was given a chance to earn a spot in the Yankee bullpen, but was beat out for the last spot by Sean Henn.
+During spring training in 2007, Villone was given a chance to earn a spot in the Yankee bullpen, but was beat out for the last spot by Sean Henn.
 However, he was called back up in mid-May.

+During his tenure with the Yankees, Villone was named in the Mitchell Report.
+He was one of 53 players identified as possible clients of Kirk Radomski.
+Radomski claimed he sold Villone six kits of human growth hormone between 2004-2005.